Isanotski Strait: History

 This strait was used for safe passage for millennia by Aleuts and later by the Russians during their colonization of the area in Russian America.

+False Pass is an early English name for the strait because it was thought to be impassable for deep draft vessels at the northern end.

 In the 1900s it was used by light-draft craft built in Puget Sound ports for service on the Yukon River, in making the passage from Puget Sound ports to St. Michael.
 It was the practice for these vessels to go through the inland passages of Southeast Alaska, out through Cross Sound, and coast around, watching the weather, going behind the islands off the Alaska Peninsula and through Isanotski Strait or Unimak Pass.
 Isanotski Strait was preferable to Unimak Pass for light-draft river vessels because it was nearer and had many sheltered anchorages and places where fresh water could be obtained.